verana-labs/verifiable-trust-vpr-spec/spec.md

 define `user_agent_reward` = 0.
 define `wallet_user_agent_reward` = 0.

-> Note: All funds sent to accounts, trust deposits, etc are comming exclusively from account executing the method.
+> Note: All funds sent to accounts, trust deposits, etc are comming exclusively from `authority` account executing the method.
 Explanations below are to illustrate what must receive the target account, not how it should be done.
 It's up to implementer to decide how to calculate, which transfers are done, etc

 **Credential Issuance**